LordofSabres/LordofSabres/README.md

 ### Hi there 👋
 My name is William Ko

-I am a second year student at the University of British Columbia currently majoring in Cognitive Systems: Brain and Cognition stream
+I am a third year student at the University of British Columbia currently majoring in Cognitive Systems: Brain and Cognition stream

 My skills include JavaScript, Java, C++, Python, CSS, HTML, and PHP (it has been a while though so I am a tad rusty and will need to review XD)

 Below are all my projects that I have worked on in the past.

-I also worked on some Code.org projects as some of my earliest games
+I also worked on some Code.org projects as some of my earliest games (below are my highschool projects).
+All my university projects are in their own repositories below

 TriviaTerra: This trivia game was made as the final project for my AP Computer Science Principles Course
     https://studio.code.org/projects/applab/mB11ThvaAi6DgQnAr5lTDq-AjgOSvmQp3Vfa880bOmc